tchoulom/ViewCounterBundle/Resources/doc/readme/usage-step-1-5.md

 ### The "storage"

-The Storage defines the service that will allow you to store your statistical data.
+The Storage defines the service that will allow to store the statistical data.

-The **service** corresponds to the **identifier** or the **name of the class** of your storage service, depending on the version of symfony used:
+The **filesystem** engine allows to save the statistical data in a file.
+The **mongodb** engine allows to save the statistical data in a mongodb database.

 ```yaml